Important Difference Between Adult and Child CPR

 Why is rapid defibrillation important?

-Rapid defibrillation is important because it can restore the heart's normal rhythm and improve the chances of survival.
+Rapid defibrillation is important because it restores the heart's normal rhythm and improve the chances of survival.
 Defibrillation delivers an electric shock to the heart, stopping the abnormal rhythm and allowing it to resume its normal beat.

 What are two key differences when caring for an unresponsive choking infant compared to an unresponsive choking adult or child?